CYBERNAGE-99Z/Fruit-Freshness-Classifier-/README.md

 # 🍎 Fruit Freshness Classifier using VGG16

-This project is part of the **NVIDIA Deep Learning Institute (DLI) program**, where the objective was to build a deep learning model that classifies fruits into six categories based on freshness:
+This project focuses on building a deep learning model that classifies fruits into six categories based on their type and freshness using image data.

 - Fresh Apples
 - Fresh Oranges